CodexLink/Time-Based-Clap-Pattern-Lock-VHDL08/README.md

 - Make Type to Remove CL_XX_XX_XX_CODE and retain only CL_XX_XX_XX_DISP.
 - Attempt to consolidate redundant iterations to one processor.
 - Implement Max With CLAP_WIDTH of 8.
 (Because we are in 8-bit.)
 Requires investigation.
-- Create Unittests that breaks down the test bench's functionality (from demo).
+- Create Unittests that breaks down the test bench's functionality (from the demo).
+- Implement Timer Display for the sake of knowning the nth second for nth pattern.